Low-Income Home Energy Assistance

 How may assistance be used?

-Energy Assistance Block Grants: Funds are awarded to States, eligible Tribes and Tribal Organizations, and Territories, which then make payments directly to an eligible low-income household or, on behalf of such household, to an energy supplier to assist in meeting the cost of home energy.
-Up to 10 percent of these funds may be used for planning and administration by state and territories grantees.
-Tribal organizations have a different administrative earmark.
+Block Grant funds are awarded to States, eligible Tribes and Tribal Organizations, and Territories, which then make payments directly to an eligible low-income household or, on behalf of such household, to an energy supplier to assist in meeting the cost of home energy.
+Up to 10 percent of these funds may be used for planning and administration by state and territories recipients.
+Tribal Organizations have a different administrative earmark.
 Up to 15 percent may be used for low-cost residential weatherization.
-Beginning April 1st each year, LIHEAP grantees may request in writing a waiver from HHS for that federal fiscal year to increase the amount of funds that can be allotted by the grantee for residential weatherization up to 25 percent of the total LIHEAP grant for that year.
-Leveraging: Depending upon specific appropriations, HHS may allocate supplemental LIHEAP leveraging incentive funds to current grantees, based upon receipt of a Leveraging Report made available by the Department that have acquired nonfederal leveraged resources in order to provide additional benefits and services to LIHEAP-eligible households to help them meet their home heating and cooling needs.
-REACH: Funds may also be allocated by HHS to current LIHEAP grantees,based upon a REACH proposal submitted by the grantee to the Department when solicited, to provide services through community-based nonprofit organizations to LIHEAP-eligible households to reduce their energy vulnerability, under the Residential Energy Assistance Challenge Program (REACH).
-Emergency Contingency: Additional funds may be authorized and distributed as emergency contingency funds to be used to meet needs arising from a natural disaster or other emergency.
+Beginning April 1st each year, LIHEAP recipients may request in writing a waiver from HHS for that federal fiscal year to increase the amount of funds that can be allotted by the recipient for residential weatherization up to 25 percent of the total LIHEAP award for that year.
+Recipients must reserve a reasonable amount of funding for crisis assistance through at least March 15th each year.
+Depending upon specific appropriations, HHS may allocate supplemental LIHEAP leveraging incentive funds to current recipients, based upon receipt of a Leveraging Report made available by the Department regarding the extent to which the recipients acquired nonfederal leveraged resources in order to provide additional benefits and services to LIHEAP-eligible households to help them meet their home heating and cooling needs.
+Funds may also be allocated by HHS to current LIHEAP recipients, based upon a REACH proposal submitted by the recipient to the Department, when solicited.
+The proposal must provide services, through community-based nonprofit organizations for state recipients, to LIHEAP-eligible households to reduce their energy vulnerability, including health and safety risks posed by a high home energy burden, preventing homelessness due to home energy, and increasing the efficient usage of home energy.
+Additional funds may be authorized and distributed as emergency contingency funds to meet needs arising from a natural disaster or other emergency.
 Such funds will be made available only after submission to Congress of a formal budget request for all or part of the funds by the President that designates the amount of the request as an emergency under the Balanced Budget and Emergency Deficit Control Act of 1985.
-Generally: LIHEAP grants funds of any kind must not be used by the State/grantee, or by any other person with which the State makes arrangements to carry out the purposes of this program, for the purchase or improvement of land, or the purchase, construction, or permanent improvement (other than low-cost residential weatherization or other energy-related home repairs) of any building or other facility.
-Training and Technical Assistance: the Secretary has authority to set aside up to $2.988 million from each year’s appropriation for training and technical assistance relating to the Low-Income Home Energy Assistance Program.
-These training and technical assistance activities are accomplished through: grants, contracts, or jointly financed cooperative or interagency agreements with States, Indian tribes, tribal organizations, public agencies, private companies, and private nonprofit organizations; through interagency agreements, including with Federal agencies, or through on-site compliance reviews of LIHEAP grantees.
-The nature of and amount awarded for training and technical assistance vary from year to year.
+Under the LIHEAP statue (42 U.S.C.
+8628a) the Secretary has authority to set aside up to $300,000 for technical assistance and training purposes.
+In FY 2012 Congress raised the amount available to the Secretary for LIHEAP training and technical assistance to $3 million. .
+Since FY 2014, Congress has earmarked approximately $3 million for each fiscal year for training and technical assistance services and monitoring.
+These activities can be accomplished through grants, contracts, or jointly financed cooperative or interagency agreements with other Federal departments, States, Indian Tribes, Tribal organizations, public agencies, private companies, and private nonprofit organizations.
+Funds are used to conduct on-site compliance reviews of LIHEAP recipients and to provide training and technical assistance.
+The nature and amount awarded for training and technical assistance varies from year to year.

 What are the requirements after being awarded this opportunity?